Peter Thiel: On international relations

 One of the lessons I take of the mid-20th century was every time a country got a nuclear weapon, we got a regional war.
 The Soviet Union gets the bomb in 1949.
 The Korean War starts in 1950 because when the Soviet Union backs North Korea, we can't bomb Russia.
 Then they can back North Korea with impunity, and we get a massive, massive regional war.
 That's, in a way, the price for being asleep at the switch and letting the Soviets get the bomb.
 1964, Communist China gets the bomb.
 Vietnam War explodes in 1965.
 And again, China can back North Vietnam with impunity.
 We can't reciprocate.
 And the way I understand why would an Iranian nuclear bomb be a catastrophe?
 Because the degree to which Iran can support this plethora of bad actors, the Houthis, the Hamas people, and Hezbollah, and on and on throughout the Middle East, you could not retaliate against Iran [...]
 And so we don't have to go to the crazy theocracy that said they'd use the bomb and would use it.

 Regarding the Russia-Ukraine war, he opined that "the relentless NATO expansion might not have been a good idea", but the US could not simply retreat from Ukraine, because it would become a rout.

 In 2025, writing for the Singapore-based think tank ThinkChina, Artyom Lukin, a leading Russian expert on Asia-Pacific geopolitical issues, wrote that Thiel, whom Lukin described as "the éminence grise of Trump's own deep state" and "the most anti-China figure in the US top elite", together with his allies, were pushing the American geostrategy towards focusing on China (a country Thiel saw as "a half fascist, half communist gerontocracy" with "a socialism of a nationalistic sort, and [...] extremely racist.") as the paramount threat.
 Lukin noted that Thiel had little sympathy for Russia, but viewed it as a lesser threat and did not want to push Moscow towards Beijing's arms.

 According to The Intercept, Thiel is the source of the warrior culture in Silicon Valley, one focused on an arms race with China, although the anti-China sentiment is found on both sides of the political spectrum.
 Alex Karp notes that Palantir has a warrior culture, which values excellence over money.

+In 2026, Thiel said that by focusing on restricting just one side of the AI race between the US and China, Pope Leo XIV inadvertently acts as a Chinese agent.
+Swiss author Giuseppe Gracia writes that Thiel "expects every American and European to side with the West in the race against China.
+Anything less would be treason", commenting that in the current atmosphere, this logic of objective necessity is limiting critical thinking.